-The part you’ll like most about this machine is the Patented Auto-Tensioning Chain System.
-This keeps your chain properly tightened for hundreds of cuts and prevents any chance of you under or over-tightening it.
+The part you’ll like most about this machine is the Easy-turn Screw Chain Tensioning System.
+This helps you keep your chain properly tightened with fine precision.

-An Automatic (Fixed Flow) Oiler is included for effortless bar and chain lubrication and it has a Manual Chain Brake to keep you safe during every job.
+An Automatic (Fixed Flow) Oiler is included for effortless bar and chain lubrication and it has a Wraparound Hand Guar to keep you safe during every job.

 Bottom line: if you want a corded chainsaw that’s really cheap and can do it all, this is a great choice.